PierreWeets/socket.io-chat/README.md

 npm install
 bower install
 ```
-Create a .env file containing informations about the connection string & the Port used by the client browser:
+In the root of the project, create a '.env' file containing informations about the connection string & the Port used by the client browser:

 Ex: file '.env' :
 ```